roystanfield/roystanfield.github.io/index.markdown

   <div class="intro">
     <h1>Roy<br />Stanfield</h1>
     <p>
-      I’m a Product Designer working remotely from <span class="nowrap">Shaker Heights,</span> Ohio, USA.
       I like using design to solve puzzles, testing results, and championing the work &mdash; trying to discover if the same design solution could solve larger problems for real people.
     </p>
   </div>